atan009/Coding-Challenge/README.md

 `node Company_data_miner.js data.json find_type [category]`.
 Possible categories tested and verified output

 ## Future Improvements
+Rewrite code as functions for reusability
 Allow for multiple locations for function locate
 Allow designation for location of input file
 Allow multiple files as input data
 Add a function to find between years instead of only before and after
 Various other new functions that can be used with the other fields of the data
+Allow multiple functions to be used at the same time Allow multiple functions for multiple files at the same time